vsangelidakis/CLUMP/README.txt

   • BYOS (Bring Your Own Scripts)!

 █ What CLUMP does
 CLUMP is a collection of scripts to generate multi-sphere particles of overlapping or non-overlapping spheres, to approximate target geometries.
 The motivation behind developing CLUMP stemmed from the need to compare different clump-generation techniques, both in terms of particle morphology and mechanical performance.
 To this, CLUMP offers (to date) two existing and well established clump-generation techniques and proposes a new one.
 The generated clumps can be exported to various formats, compatible with some of the most prominent DEM codes.
-Last, the surface of each created clump can be extracted as a triangulated mesh, allowing for a full characterisation of particle morphology, using tools like SHAPE.
+Last, the surface of each created clump can be extracted as a triangulated mesh, allowing for a full characterisation of particle morphology, using tools like SHAPE (https://github.com/vsangelidakis/SHAPE).

 █ Architectural features
 CLUMP comprises the following modules:

 • Generate Clump
   • Favier et al (1999)
-  • Ferellec_and_McDowell (2010)
+  • Ferellec and McDowell (2010)
-  • Euclidean_3D (proposed in this code)
+  • Euclidean 3D (proposed in this code)

-• Export_clump
+• Export clump
   • YADE
   • LAMMPS
   • EDEM